Gurav: Composition

 The Bhavika, Lingayat and Saiva are the most prominent among the distinct endogamous castes that comprise the Gurav.
 These groups are in turn subdivided; for example, the Saiva Gurav have Nagari, Nilakantha and Swayambhu as subcastes, while the Lingayat Gurav are split into the Hugara, Jira and Malgara.

 Bhavika Gurav

-The Bhavika Gurav are found mainly in the Konkan region of Maharashtra and comprise mostly members drawn from the Kunbi caste.
-Most of them are literate or formally educated even in their own rituals, and the temples that they serve are very rudimentary in style.
+The Bhavika Guravs are concentrated mainly in the Konkan region.
+They traditionally serve as priests at shrines of village deities (Grāmadevatās), which are often simple structures located on the outskirts of villages.
+Historically, most members were not literate and had little formal education or ritual training.
+They are generally associated with the Kunbi-caste and, in some cases, perform animal sacrifices during local folk festivals.